People with CGD have to get used to taking medication every day.

 It’s important that people with CGD keep their vaccinations up-to-date.
 These include:

 • Childhood vaccines.
 Children with CGD should be fully immunised.
 The only immunisation adults and children with CGD shouldn't have is the BCG, which protects against tuberculosis.
 All others, including for polio, tetanus, measles, mumps and rubella (MMR) and meningitis C, are okay.
 Children will get their vaccines at school and adults can go to their GP practice nurse.
+If your child is offered the nasal vaccine please check with your immunology team that this is the correct vaccine for your child.

 • Flu vaccine.
 Flu is a virus, so people with CGD can fight it off as well as anybody else.
 However, people with CGD can have problems with chest infections associated with flu.
 So anyone with CGD over six months old should have the seasonal and swine flu vaccines each year.